-If you have noticed that your dog is panting and pacing lately, you may wonder what could be causing this behavior.
-There are many reasons why dogs pace and pant, and the most common include reflux esophagitis, canine cognitive dysfunction, stress and anxiety, pain, and thoracic diseases.
-In this article, we will discuss these causes in more detail so you and your vet can determine why your dog is panting and pacing.
+You've ended up here, so I would assume that you have been noticing your dog panting and pacing more than what you may consider normal.
+There are many reasons why a dog will pant, pace, and the most common reasons would be reflux esophagitis, canine cognitive dysfunction (dementia), stress and anxiety, pain, and heart or lung diseases.
+In this article, I will discuss in more detail why your dog may be panting and pacing.

 1. Reflux esophagitis

 While this can occur in any breed of any age, it is most common in older dogs as their natural protective mechanisms may weaken with age.
-We can also see reflux esophagitis in dogs after general anesthesia and surgery when stomach acid can move from the stomach to the esophagus.
+We can also see reflux esophagitis in dogs after general anesthesia and surgery, when stomach acid can freely move from the stomach and into the esophagus.

 2. Canine cognitive dysfunction (CCD)

-Canine Cognitive Dysfunction syndrome (CCD) is a condition that affects older, senior dogs.
-It causes a gradual decline in cognitive function and can lead to progressive changes in the brain.
+Canine Cognitive Dysfunction syndrome (CCD) is a condition that often affects older, senior dogs.
+It causes a gradual decline in cognitive function that leads to progressive changes in the brain.

-This neurological disorder affects your dog's memory, learning, perception, and awareness, leading to various behavioral changes.
+CCD is a neurological disorder that affects your dog's memory, learning, perception, and awareness.

-Besides panting and pacing, symptoms of CCD include changes in sleep patterns, decreased interaction with family members, altered responses to stimuli, and house soiling.
-These signs typically develop gradually and can be mistaken for 'normal' aging.
+Aside from panting and pacing, other symptoms of CCD in dogs include changes in sleep patterns, decreased interaction with family members, altered responses to stimuli, and house soiling.
+These signs often develop gradually and can be mistaken for 'normal' aging.

 3. Stress and anxiety